Makenzie-Shepherd/psy-data-finds/README.md

-# Hello World
+# Let's Expore MarkDown

+The README.md file is a landing file which serves as the Homepage for our repository.

+Make sure to include .md at the end of a file name to use the features of MarkDown

+.md is an extension that allows a file to utilize MarkDown functions

+Let's get started!

+# This is a header

-## This is a header
+## This is a smaller header

-### This is a smaller header
+### This is an even smaller header

 This is just text

-It would be nice to add a list
+## Create a List

 1. Apples
 2. Oranges
 3. Banana

+## Create a Table

 | This | is | a | table | header |
 | --- | --- | --- | --- | --- |
 | this | is | the | table's | content |
 | the | content | continues | down | here |

-Adding an emoji 🌺
+## Adding an Emoji

-🥞 🧇 🥓
+🌺 🥞 🧇 🥓

+## More Syntaxes

 Additional syntaxes include:
 **Bold**,